ischender/ML_workshop/README.md

-# ML_workshop
+# Machine Learning workshop
-material and notes for my ML workshop
+material and notes for my **ML workshop**, from "almost not a programmer" to "implementing machine learning pipelines"

 ## Slides: